Mary Lavin

-Mary Josephine Lavin (10 June 1912 – 25 March 1996) wrote short stories and novels.
-An Irishwoman, she is now regarded as a pioneer in the field of women's writing.
-The well-known Irish writer Lord Dunsany mentored Lavin after her father approached him on her behalf to discuss with him some stories she had written.
+Mary Josephine Lavin (10 June 1912 – 25 March 1996) was an American-born Irish author of short stories and novels, now regarded as a pioneer in the field of women's writing.
+The well-known Anglo-Irish writer Lord Dunsany mentored Lavin.

 Her subject matter often dealt explicitly with concerns of women, as well as a deep Catholic faith (she attended a convent school in Dublin).
 She is particularly noteworthy for her stories on the topic of widowhood, which are acknowledged to be among her finest.
-Her husband died in 1954, little over a decade into his marriage.
+Her husband died in 1954, a little over a decade into his marriage.
 She remarried in 1969.
 Her second husband, who before his marriage to Lavin had been living abroad, died in 1991 and she was once again a widow, remaining so until her death five years later.

 Early life and career

 Mary Lavin was born in East Walpole, Massachusetts, in 1912, the only child of Tom and Nora Lavin, an immigrant Irish couple.
 She attended primary school in East Walpole until the age of nine when her mother decided to go back to Ireland.
-Initially, Mary and Nora lived with Nora's family in Athenry in County Galway.
-Afterwards, they bought a house in Dublin, and Mary's father, too, came back from America to join them.
+Initially, Lavin and Nora lived with Nora's family (the Mahons) in Athenry in County Galway.
+Afterwards, they bought a house in Dublin, and Lavin's father, too, came back from America to join them.

-Mary attended Loreto College, a convent school in Dublin, before going on to study English and French at University College Dublin (UCD).
-She taught French at Loreto College for a while.
-As a postgraduate student, she published her first short story, "Miss Holland", which appeared in the Dublin Magazine in 1938.
-Tom Lavin then approached Lord Dunsany, the well-known Irish writer, on behalf of his daughter and asked him to read some of Mary's unpublished work.
-Suitably impressed, Lord Dunsany became Mary's literary mentor.
+Lavin attended Loreto College, a convent school in central Dublin, before going on to study English and French at University College Dublin (UCD), graduating with both bachelors and masters degrees.
+She taught French at Loreto College for a while, and became a PhD student, studying the work of Virginia Woolf.
+In or about 1937, she gave up her studies and started to write short stories.

+According to some accounts, her father approached Lord Dunsany, the well-known Irish writer, who had a home near Bective, and asked him to read some of Lavin's unpublished work.
+Dunsany met Lavin in autumn 1937 and became her literary mentor.
+Her first published short story was "Miss Holland", which appeared in The Dublin Magazine in 1939.

-In 1943, Mary published her first book; Tales from Bective Bridge, a volume of ten short stories about life in rural Ireland, was a critical success and won the James Tait Black Memorial Prize for fiction.
+In 1942, Lavin's first book was published - this was Tales from Bective Bridge, a volume of ten short stories about life in rural Ireland.
+The book was a critical success and won the James Tait Black Memorial Prize for fiction.
 That same year, Lavin married William Walsh, a Dublin lawyer.
-Over the next decade, the couple had three daughters and moved to "abbey farm" which they purchased in County Meath, and which included the land around Bective Abbey.
-Lavin's literary career flourished; she published several novels and collections of short stories during this period.
-Her first novel The House in Clewe Street was serialised in The Atlantic monthly magazine before its publication in book form in 1945.
+Over the next decade, the couple had three daughters and moved to "Abbey Farm" in County Meath, which they purchased, and which included the land around Bective Abbey.

+Through the later 1940s and into the 1950s, Lavin's literary career flourished; she published several novels and collections of short stories during this period.
+Her first novel, The House in Clewe Street, was serialised in The Atlantic monthly magazine before its publication in book form in 1945; a second novel, Mary O'Grady, followed.